 One of the main things that your ex can use against you and take away the custody over the children is related to your living conditions.
 If your home is unsafe for the children, or not up to the latest standards, your ex may file an appeal and change the custodial plan.

 Your kids need to be safe within their home, to have a roof over their head and not be exposed to the elements.
 If your home was damaged in a flood or an earthquake, be sure to start the reparations as quickly as possible to prevent your ex from taking the custody away from you.
 Learn how you can do it by speaking with experienced Child Custody Attorneys in Salt Lake City today.
-The initial consultation is free, and you can learn everything about child custody and the things that may affect or change it.
+The initial consultation is legal, and you can learn everything about child custody and the things that may affect or change it.